Skip to main content

 Challenges

-This project operated under several pressures that shaped the design approach throughout.
+This project operated under several pressures that shaped the design approach.

 Speed to market.
 The subscription needed to launch while online ordering demand was high.
-Every design decision was weighed against delivery timeline.
-This meant working closely with developers to understand what was feasible within each sprint and sometimes simplifying flows to ship a solid experience rather than a perfect one.
+Every design decision was weighed against the delivery timeline.
+This meant working closely with developers to understand what was feasible each sprint, and sometimes simplifying flows to ship a solid experience rather than a perfect one.

 New payment platform.
 The business was integrating a recurring payment provider it hadn't used before.
 The checkout and wallet had to accommodate the platform's capabilities and limitations, which weren't always clear upfront.
 I worked with the engineering team to map technical constraints early so we could design around them rather than discover issues late in development.